beckym223/manual_work/E6_long_edited.md

 this paper.
 (Krusell and Smith also assume log utility.)
 But this figure masks a lot of diversity.
 Low wealth, unemployed people-people who
-19 Here and below, the numbers I cite are taken from Krusell and Smith (2002).
-VOL. 93 NO. 1
-9

 ### ---Economics-2003-0-11.txt---